missionpinball/mpf-docs/docs/config/variable_player.md

 |[mode](instructions/mode_config.md) config files|**YES** :white_check_mark:|

-The `variable_player:` section of your mode config lets you add, subtract, or replace player variables based on events that are posted.
+The `variable_player:` section of your mode config lets you add, subtract, or replace player and machine variables based on events that are posted.
+When using a `variable_player:` you need strictly distinguish between player and machine variables.
+The first thing to pay attention to is that a variable_player for player variables can only be used inside mode config files, a variable player for machine variables can be as well specified in the global config file.

-At the most basic level, you can use this to add to a player's score (which is technically adding value to the player variable called *score*), but in reality you can affect any player or machine variable.
+At the most basic level, you can use this to add to a player's score (which is technically adding a value to the player variable called *score*), but in reality you can affect any player or machine variable.

-Here's an example:
+Here's an example which would work for player variables, but not for machine variables (see below why):

 ``` mpf-config
 ##! mode: mode1